Alfa (rocket): Development

 Born from the development effort for efficient solid-propellant rocket engines, the Alfa was planned as a two-stage missile.
 Test launches with an upper stage mockup took place between 1973 and 1975, from Salto di Quirra.

 The Alfa was 6.5 m long and had a diameter of 1.37 m.
-The first stage of the Alfa was 3.85 m long and contained 6 t of solid rocket fuel.
+The first stage of the Alfa was 3.85 m long and contained 6 t of HTPB-based composite solid propellant (73% AP, 15% binder and 12% aluminium).
 It supplied a thrust of 232 kN for a duration of 57 seconds.
 It could carry a one tonne warhead for a range of 1,600 kilometres (990 mi), placing European Russia and Moscow in range of the Adriatic Sea.

 Italy has been active in the space sector since 1957, conducting launch and control operations from the Luigi Broglio Space Centre.
 The advanced Scout and Vega launchers currently used by the European Space Agency (ESA) derive their technological basis partially from Alfa studies.